alexito200/poke-api-project/README.md

 ### Poke-Search.html
 The poke-search.html file is also a simple page that includes an input field with a search button.
-The detail of this page is a flying lugia that was made by animating a sprite sheet.
-The sheet consists of 10 frames and they are scaled and animated to present one frame at a time.
-The animation is set to infinite so it never ends.
+The allowed input for this field are numbers, specifically the number of one of the original 151 Pokemon.
+Type in that number and hit the search button for the details.

 ![poke-search](https://github.com/user-attachments/assets/fde9b421-04b7-42d5-b8a4-66bafbdb9588)